zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ### WEEKLY RHYTHM

 **SABBATH PRACTICE (one day per week)**
-Create a genuine discontinuity—a day with different rules than the other six.
+Create a genuine discontinuity, a day with different rules than the other six.

 Possibilities:
 - No work, no commerce